 Co-founder Mary Barr Mann was editor of Maplewood Patch from October 2009 through May 2012.
 She formerly worked at the Springfield Avenue Partnership and for and with other area business and neighborhood economic development agencies (in Red Bank, Philadelphia, Newark, Bloomfield, DUMBO, Long Island City).
 Mary has served as Deputy Director at Montclair State University’s NJ News Commons and Center for Cooperative Media, and more recently as a Communications Specialist at Montclair State University.

-Ambreen Ali is a South Orange resident who has written about sustainability issues for The Village Green through a fellowship with CivicStory in collaboration with the New Jersey Sustainability Reporting Hub project.
+Ambreen Ali was a South Orange resident who has since relocated.
+Ali wrote about sustainability issues for The Village Green through a fellowship with CivicStory in collaboration with the New Jersey Sustainability Reporting Hub project.
 Read Ambreen Ali’s sustainability reporting here.

 Lela Moore is a journalist with more than 20 years of experience, including stints at The New York Times and The Chattanooga Times Free Press and bylines in Teen Vogue, Insider, Bleacher Report and more.
 She also served as a senior manager of digital communications for New York Road Runners.
 Lela moved to Maplewood in 2021 from Brooklyn, like just about everyone else, and lives here with her family.
 If she’s not learning about her new town by covering the South Orange-Maplewood Board of Education and the Maplewood Township Committee for Village Green, she’s exploring it on foot with the SOMA Fox Running Club.
 You can follow her on both Instagram and Twitter @runlelarun.

-Colleen Falconer is a current undergraduate at Clark University, where she studies International Development & Social Change.
-She grew up in Maplewood and has been writing for the Village Green since she was in high school.
-Even though she no longer wants to be a journalist (fingers crossed for law school!), she loves writing and learning more about her hometown through her work with the Village Green.
+Colleen Falconer has a BA in International Development & Social Change/Socioloy and an MA in Community Development & Planning from Clark University.
+She grew up in Maplewood and wrote for the Village Green when she was in high school.
+Even though she no longer wants to be a journalist, she loved writing and learning more about her hometown through her work with the Village Green.

-Raina Hackett is a current undergraduate at The George Washington University studying History and Sociology.
+Raina Hackett is a graduate of The George Washington University where she studied History and Sociology and is currently working as a Legislative Assistant to Congresswoman Bonnie Watson Coleman.
 She grew up in Maplewood and started writing for Village Green in 2020.
-She enjoys stories centered around local politics and highlighting underrepresented communities.
-In the future, she hopes to go to law school and work in public service.
+She enjoyed writing stories centered around local politics and highlighting underrepresented communities.

 Donny Levit is a journalist and writer.
 He’s the author of Rock n’ Roll Lies, 10 Stories.
 Before moving to Maplewood, he was the senior editor of Bklyner.com.
 He’s an art and culture writer, with interviews including Ken Burns, Andre Braugher, and NY1’s Roger Clark.
 He’s also a radio dj.
 Follow him on Twitter @donnyreports and Instagram @undertheinfluenceradio.

-Hadriana Lowenkron is a student at the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, and a student journalist looking to investigate the race-related income disparities in urban communities.
-She is Editor in Chief of The Daily Pennsylvanian, Penn’s independent student newspaper.
+Hadriana Lowenkron is a graduate of the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, were she was a student journalist looking to investigate the race-related income disparities in urban communities and served as Editor in Chief of The Daily Pennsylvanian, Penn’s independent student newspaper.
 Previously, she interned with The Philadelphia Inquirer, Bloomberg, and the Center for Constitutional Rights.
+Lowenkron now works for Bloomberg News.

 Kelvin Jimenez Michaca is a Montclair State University graduate who studied public and professional writing and journalism.
 He speaks English, Spanish, French and Italian.
 He uses his appreciation of foreign languages and cultures to inform the variety of writing that he does.
 He is a frequent contributor to Montclair State’s student newspaper, The Montclarion, and has recently been hired as a media intern for the Port Authority of New York and New Jersey for its centennial project.
 Feel free to connect with him on LinkedIn.